-3. OPOTA certified firearms instructors will perform an annual inspection for each issued/authorized firearm.
-All firearms inspected and approved for use will be documented on the officer's annual Firearm's Qualification Record.
+3. All firearms inspected and approved for use by an officer will be documented in the Firearm's Qualification Report.

 4. Supervisors shall periodically conduct weapons inspections of officers under their command to verify compliance with the requirements listed herein.